syncthing/docs/users/config.rst

     Defines which device has introduced us to this device.
 Used only for following de-introductions.

 certName
-    The device certificate common name, if it is not the default "syncthing".
+    The device certificate's common name, if it is not the default "syncthing".

-From following child elements at least one ``address`` child must exist.
+From the following child elements at least one ``address`` child must exist.

 address
     Contains an address or host name to use when attempting to connect to this device.